sharkwouter/vaporos-buster/README.md

 These deviations may change in the future, depending on the reason behind them.
 Assume all other differences from SteamOS haven't been looked into yet or are still being worked on.

+These packages have no use for VaporOS and will not be included at all:

+ - actkbd
+ - valve-wallpapers
+ - valve-archive-keyring

 ## Packages which will need porting

 For this project to work out a number of packages will need to be ported to VaporOS Buster.
 This part contains per source which package those are.